-This neck and back injury includes a dislocation of one or more vertebrae, which happens because of a trauma.
-Fractured vertebrae can occur in the neck and mid and low back.
-Many of these spinal cord injuries don't require surgeries.
+This neck and back injury includes a dislocation of one or more vertebrae, which happens because of trauma.
+Fractured vertebrae can occur in the neck and mid and lower back.
+Many of these spinal cord injuries don’t require surgeries.

 However, if a serious fracture happens, it should be treated promptly as it can lead to the development of long-term problems.
 If you’re in a lot of pain after a car accident, there’s a chance you’ve injured the vertebrae, and you should seek medical help right away.

 If this type of neck and back injury isn’t your fault, a personal injury attorney can help you file a claim and get broken neck compensation.

 Common symptoms of fractured vertebrae in the neck include the following:

 - Neck pain, varying in severity